Florida celebrates 500th anniversary but history blurred by myth

 Take that trolley tour, for instance.
 Ponce de Leon wasn’t especially short, the natives weren’t especially tall, and the water at St. Augustine’s Fountain of Youth didn’t offer eternal youth.
 In fact, not only did Ponce de Leon never discover a Fountain of Youth, he wasn’t even looking for one, historians said.

-“Ponce de Leon has been said to be anywhere from 2 1/2 feet tall to 6 1/2 feet tall.
-The Timucuan Indians were 7 or 8 feet tall, like they were out of a space-age film or something,” said J. Michael Francis, a history professor at the University of South Florida St. Petersburg who specializes in Spanish colonial Florida history.
+“Ponce de Leon has been said to be anywhere from 2 1/2 feet tall to 6 1/2 feet (0.76 meters to 2 meters) tall.
+The Timucuan Indians were 7 or 8 feet (2.1 meters to 2.4 meters) tall, like they were out of a space-age film or something,” said J. Michael Francis, a history professor at the University of South Florida St. Petersburg who specializes in Spanish colonial Florida history.

 Even that first moment, when Ponce de Leon stepped onto American soil, is mired in uncertainty, thanks to a missing voyage log that hasn’t been seen in centuries.
 But where the historical record is unclear, promoters of the state over the last century have stepped in to fill in the gaps.